Armatura-Create/cs2-advancedMonitoring/README.md

 server designed to monitor the server and player states using an HTTP API.
 The plugin provides information about the current server status, including the player list, through HTTP requests.

 # Installation
-1. Download the latest release of the plugin from this link [https://github.com/Armatura-Create/cs2-advancedMonitoring/releases].
+1. Download the latest release of the plugin from [this link](https://github.com/Armatura-Create/cs2-advancedMonitoring/releases).
 2. Extract the downloaded files to **/addons/counterstrikesharp/plugins/**

 # Features: